 The idea that God rewards those who keep His commandments and punishes those who transgress them is one that runs through the whole of the Bible.
-The book of Deuteronomy speaks of God’s love for Israel and the corollary that He wishes to reward them for keeping His laws but that He will not fail to punish them if they fall short of His demands on them:
+The Book of Deuteronomy speaks of God’s love for Israel and the corollary that He wishes to reward them for keeping His laws but that He will not fail to punish them if they fall short of His demands on them:

-Know, therefore, that the Lord your God is God, the steadfast who keeps His gracious covenant to the thousandth generation of those who love Him keep His commandments, but who instantly requites with destruction those who reject Him–never slow with those who reject Him but requiting them instantly” (Deuteronomy 7: 9‑10).
-This theme runs throughout the biblical record.
+Know, therefore, that the Lord your God is God, the steadfast who keeps His gracious covenant to the thousandth generation of those who love Him keep His commandments, but who instantly requites with destruction those who reject Him–never slow with those who reject Him but requiting them instantly.(Deuteronomy 7: 9‑10).

 The biblical writers are not unaware of the difficulties inherent in the doctrine of reward and punishment.
 The righteous often suffer and the wicked prosper.
 These difficulties are faced fearlessly in the Psalms, Ecclesiastes, Job (the whole book being devoted to the problem), and in other parts of Scripture, but while this certainly implies that the question was far from simple for the biblical writers, their basic belief in recompense and retribution was not really affected.
 And while the majority of the biblical passages speak of national reward and punishment, there are sufficient references to reward and punishment for the individual as well.